 We are delighted to confirm that IFST has been granted permission by the Privy Council to petition to become a Chartered body.
 This is an exciting and important milestone for the Institute and one which we have been working towards for very many years.
 Learn more about our petition for chartership.

 The governing and policy-making body (legally also the Board of Directors) of the company and consists of a President, President-Elect or Immediate Past President, Vice President, Honorary Secretary, Honorary Treasurer, and the Chairs of the Standing Committees and Forums.
 An Independent Assessor, responsible for assessing the effectiveness with which the Board discharges its duties, attends Board meetings but is not a Trustee.

 We make the minutes of our most recent meetings available to members.

 Comprises the Chief Executive, who works with the Board of Trustees on resource planning, management priorities, development and legal and financial aspects.
 The Chief Executive is supported by a small team to implement policies and fulfill our plans.

-We run a number of Standing Committees and Forums.
-They are made up by volunteers, members of the Executive team and a Board member.
+We run a number of Committees.
+They are made up of volunteers, members of the Executive Team and a Board member.
 Our Committees oversee activities relating to their particular area and feedback to the Board.
-The Forums help develop policy, take work our forward, and inform debate.
+The Forums help develop policy, take work forward, and inform the debate.

 We also work across seven branches around the UK.
 Branches bring together members in the local geographical area to plan or attend events such as factory visits or conferences, run competitions and hold meetings.